General Game Lands Regulations

 Game Lands License

 The use of game lands is now included with most annual and lifetime hunting, fishing, and trapping licenses.
-Please see the list of license privileges beginning on Hunting, Fishing, & Trapping Licenses & Associated Privilege for more information.
+Please see the list of license privileges beginning on Privilege Licenses, Stamps & Certifications for more information.

 Training dogs using wildlife on any game land or participating in field trials using wildlife on any game land either requires the Game Lands License or a valid license that authorizes the use of the game lands.
 The Game Lands License is required to horseback ride on certain game lands (please see Regulations for Specific Game Lands for rules specific to each game land).

 For commission-sanctioned field trials using wildlife scheduled on game lands by the Wildlife Resources Commission, judges are exempt and active participants (defined as anyone who handles a dog or uses a firearm) in possession of hunting licenses from their own states may participate without the license.
 For any other game land field trial using wildlife, both judges and active participants must possess a game lands license or other North Carolina license which conveys the game land use privilege.
 Persons who are only observing at field trials do not need any license.

 Unless otherwise indicated for a particular game land, game animal and game bird seasons are the same as the private land surrounding the game land.
 Unless otherwise provided by permit, hunting is allowed on game lands only during the open seasons for game animals and game birds and is restricted to weapons lawful for open game animal or game bird seasons.